No matter how clean your dog or how spotless your house is, there are times when unwelcome guests may visit you.

 Without wanting to sound like a flea fan, here are some other facts about our flea foes;

 - Adult fleas feed on blood; they will use humans, birds, dogs, cats, reptiles, hedgehogs, and any number of other animals as their hosts.

 - Although there are over 2,000 different species of fleas, the most common Ctenocephalides felis or the cat flea is the one that is most likely to be found on your dog or in your home.

 - A female flea consumes 15 times her own body weight in blood each day

 - A flea can survive for more than 100 days without a meal

 - A flea can live from 14 days up to 1 year

-- Although fleas can’t fly, they can jump 150 times their own height, that’s around 8 inches
+- Although fleas can’t fly, they can jump 150 times their own height, which’s around 8 inches.

 - It’s only adult fleas that feed on dogs